pratayay/pratayay/README.md

 # 💫 About Me:

-I'm currently working on ML Project on threat detection for bind people in python.<br>Looking to learn and collaborate on Machine Learning Projects.<br>Currently Learning Tensorflow and applying it on projects.<br>Ask me about my projects and query related to python.<br>Fun fact: Most machine learning models spend more time learning from data quality than from complex algorithms—clean data consistently outperforms clever code.
+🧠 **Machine Learning Project**
+Working on a **Python-based ML threat detection system for visually impaired users**.

+📘 **Currently Learning**
+TensorFlow and applying deep learning techniques to real-world projects.

+🤝 **Collaboration**
+Open to collaborating on Machine Learning and AI projects.

+💬 **Ask Me About**
+Python, Machine Learning, and my ongoing projects.

 ## 🌐 Socials: